angular/angular/aio/content/guide/deprecations.md

 As of Angular version 8, all  `platform-webworker` APIs are deprecated.
 This includes both packages: `@angular/platform-webworker` and `@angular/platform-webworker-dynamic`.

+{@a entryComponents}
+### `entryComponents` and `ANALYZE_FOR_ENTRY_COMPONENTS` no longer required
+Previously, the `entryComponents` array in the `NgModule` definition was used to tell the compiler which components would be created and inserted dynamically.
+With Ivy, this isn't a requirement anymore and the `entryComponents` array can be removed from existing module declarations.
+The same applies to the `ANALYZE_FOR_ENTRY_COMPONENTS` injection token.

 ## Angular version 9 schematics